google/exposure-notifications-server/docs/design/verification_protocol.md

 ## JWT Verification + Accepted Claims

-The exposure notifications server will accept this JWT in the current `verificationPayload` field in the exposure reporting API.
+The exposure notification key server will accept this JWT in the current `verificationPayload` field in the exposure reporting API.
 When this is present, device attestations should be disabled.
 In addition, the exposure publishing API will also accept a new field `hmackey` to be used as the key for